Institutional Metaphors for Designing Large-Scale Distributed AI versus AI Techniques for Running Institutions: Agency as Unity

 \subsection{What Agents Look Like, Externally}

 When interpreting a scene, observers frame it depending on the most pertinent cut determined by their point of view.
-Taking a famous example by Hart and Honoré (1985), a farmer may see a drought as producing a great famine in his country, but an international authority may instead put responsibility on the government of that country, because it has not prevented it by building up adequate reserves.
-Plausible criteria used to settle upon the stance for the observer to apply are the \textit{informativity} (the capacity of drawing relevant conclusions with it), and the \textit{cognitive effort} required (cf. \textit{relevance theory} \citep{Sperber1986}, \textit{simplicity theory} \citep{Dessalles2013}).
+Taking a famous example by Hart and Honor\'e (1985), a farmer may see a drought as producing a great famine in his country, but an international authority may instead put responsibility on the government of that country, because it has not prevented it by building up adequate reserves.
+Plausible criteria used to settle upon the stance for the observer to apply are the \textit{informativity} (the capacity of drawing relevant conclusions with it\Gio{--- where relevance builds upon some value or derived interest for the observer}), and the \textit{cognitive effort} required (cf. \textit{relevance theory} \citep{Sperber1986}, \textit{simplicity theory} \citep{Dessalles2013}).
 Amongst the possible interpretative attitudes available to the observer, the \textit{intentional stance} \citep{Dennett1987} is more prone to prediction errors, but also the one producing highly informative results at reasonable cost.
-For instance, it would be difficult to interpret a child’s action towards approaching some sweets by utilizing only information about his physical state or by evolutionary considerations.
-Similar considerations apply also on the interpretation of the behaviour of groups, organizations, countries, or artificial intelligent systems as intentional agents.
+For instance, it would be difficult to interpret a child's action towards approaching some sweets by utilizing only information about his physiological state, or by evolutionary considerations.
+Similar considerations apply on the interpretation of the behaviour of groups, organizations, countries, or artificial intelligent systems as intentional agents.